Having an IUD fitted

 - a pregnancy test (an IUD cannot be fitted if you might be pregnant)

-Some people find having an IUD fitted painful.
+Most people have some pain when having an IUD fitted.
 You may want to take some painkillers like paracetamol or ibuprofen an hour before.

 If you're concerned about pain during the fitting, speak to the nurse or doctor.
-They may be able to offer you extra pain relief.
+They may be able to offer you extra pain relief, such as local anaesthesia.

 The procedure